Geometric construction of Heisenberg-Weil representations for finite unitary groups and Howe correspondences: Introduction

 \section{Introduction}

-For a reductive dual pair $(G,G')$ over a field, by regarding the Weil representation as a representation of $G \times G'$ and decomposing it into irreducible components, we have a correspondence from irreducible representations of $G$ to representations of $G'$, which is called the Howe correspondence for $(G,G')$.
+For a reductive dual pair $(G,G')$ over a field (\cf \cite[\S 5]{Howthetainv}), by regarding the Weil representation as a representation of $G \times G'$ and decomposing it into irreducible components, we have a correspondence from irreducible representations of $G$ to representations of $G'$, which is called the Howe correspondence for $(G,G')$.
 Let $q$ be a power of a prime number $p$.
-If $q$ is odd, Weil representations of symplectic groups over $\mathbb{F}_q$ are studied in \cite{GerWeil} and \cite{HoweCharW}.
-Weil representations of general linear groups over $\mathbb{F}_q$ and unitary groups over $\mathbb{F}_{q^2}$ are constructed in \cite{GerWeil} for any $q$.
+If $q$ is odd, Weil representations of symplectic groups over $\mathbb{F}_q$ are studied in \cite{SaiRepsym} and \cite{HoweCharW} after \cite{Weiopuni}.
+Weil representations of general linear groups over $\mathbb{F}_q$ and unitary groups for the extension $\mathbb{F}_{q^2}/\bF_q$ are constructed in \cite{GerWeil} for any $q$ (\cf \cite{LehWuni} in the unitary case).

 In this paper, we give a geometric construction of Weil representations of unitary groups.
-A finite unitary group $U_n(\bF_q)$ of degree $n$ is regarded as a subgroup of an automorphism group of a certain Heisenberg group $H(h_n)$ determined by a hermitian form $h_n$ on $\bF_{q^2}^n$, which we call a unitary Heisenberg group (\cf \cite[Lemma 3.3]{GerWeil} and \S \ref{unit}).
-For a non-trivial character $\psi$ of the center of $H(h_n)$, there exists a unique irreducible representation $\rho_{\psi,H(h_n)}$ of $H(h_n)$ which contains $\psi$.
-In \cite[Theorem 3.3]{GerWeil}, an irreducible representation $\rho_{\psi,\mathit{HU}(h_n)}$ of the semidirect product $H(h_n) \rtimes U_n(\bF_q)$ extending $\rho_{\psi,H(h_n)}$ is constructed, which we call the Heisenberg--Weil representation.
-The Weil representation is defined to be the restriction of $\rho_{\psi,\mathit{HU}(h_n)}$ to the unitary group.
+A finite unitary group $\oU_n(\bF_q)$ of degree $n$ is regarded as a subgroup of an automorphism group of a certain Heisenberg group $\oH(h_n)$ determined by a hermitian form $h_n$ on $\bF_{q^2}^n$, which we call a unitary Heisenberg group (\cf \cite[Lemma 3.3]{GerWeil} and \S \ref{unit}).
+For a non-trivial character $\psi$ of the center of $\oH(h_n)$, there exists a unique irreducible representation $\rho_{\oH (h_n),\psi}$ of $\oH(h_n)$ which contains $\psi$.
+In \cite[Theorem 3.3]{GerWeil}, an irreducible representation $\rho_{\HU (h_n),\psi}$ of the semidirect product $\oH(h_n) \rtimes \oU_n(\bF_q)$ extending $\rho_{\oH(h_n),\psi}$ is constructed, which we call the Heisenberg--Weil representation.
+The Weil representation is defined to be the restriction of $\rho_{\HU(h_n),\psi}$ to the unitary group.

 Our geometric construction is very simple.
-We regard the unitary Heisenberg group as a rational point of an algebraic variety, which has a natural action of $H(h_n) \rtimes U_n(\bF_q)$.
+We regard the unitary Heisenberg group as the set of rational points of an algebraic variety, which has a natural action of $\oH(h_n) \rtimes \oU_n(\bF_q)$.
 This algebraic variety is isomorphic to the affine smooth variety defined by $a^q+a=\sum_{i=1}^n x_i^{q+1}$ in $\mathbb{A}_{\mathbb{F}_q}^{n+1}$, which we denote by $X_n$.
 Let $\ell \neq p$ be a prime number.
 We show the following: \begin{thmn} We have an isomorphism